conanzhangtech/conanzhang.tech/exampleSite/content/kb/vmware001.md

 VMWARE001

 #### Overview
-This comprehensive guide provides detailed instructions on replacing the default self-signed SSL certificate on a vCenter Server Appliance (vSphere) with a Certificate Authority (CA)-signed certificate issued by a Domain Controller.
+This comprehensive guide provides detailed instructions on replacing the default self-signed SSL certificate on a vCenter Server Appliance (vSphere) with a Certificate Authority (CA)-signed certificate issued by a Certificate Authority.

-Leveraging vSphere's inbuilt GUI certificate manager, the process includes exporting Certificate Signing Requests (CSRs), configuring the Domain Controller CA to issue certificates, importing the signed certificates, and updating the vCenter Server settings.
+Leveraging vSphere's inbuilt GUI certificate manager, the process includes exporting Certificate Signing Requests (CSRs), configuring the CA to issue certificates, importing the signed certificates, and updating the vCenter Server settings.

 #### Table of Contents